tegola-hubs/tegola-hubs.github.com/howto/relay-construction.md

 scaffold tubing.
 It's light, it's strong, it doesn't rust, it's easy to cut, and it can be bolted together with standard scaffold couplers to make incredibly rigid structures.
-It can be bought new for about
-\pounds5 per metre, but it's possible to get used stock from scaffold erectors -- maybe slightly bent or cut to odd lengths -- for a much lower price.
-4 people can easily carry a mast up a hillside in one go.
+It can be bought new for about £5 per metre, but it's possible to get used stock from scaffold erectors -- maybe slightly bent or cut to odd lengths -- for a much lower price.
+Four people can easily carry a mast up a hillside in one go.

 The other revelation that happened after we had put up our first relay was that they do not have to be tall sticky-up things.
 Whoever